2023 Huwara shooting

-On 26 February 2023, an unidentified armed Palestinian fatally shot two Israeli settlers in their car in Huwara, a town south of Nablus in the Israeli-occupied West Bank.
-As of 27 February, the shooter remains at large.
+On 26 February 2023, Hamas operative Abdel Fattah Hussein Kharousha shot and killed two Israeli settlers in their car in Huwara, a town south of Nablus in the Israeli-occupied West Bank.
 Following the shooting, Israeli settlers carried out revenge attacks on Palestinians, which have killed at least one Palestinian and injured around 100 others.

-Background

-On 22 February 2023, the Israeli military entered the Palestinian city of Nablus, which is nominally in Area A of the West Bank and therefore under both civilian and security control of the Palestinian National Authority.
-The Israeli incursion was conducted in search of militants, and led to clashes which killed eleven Palestinians – seven militants (including the wanted three) and four civilians.
+The Israel Defense Forces killed Kharousha on 7 March during an operation in Jenin.

 Shooting

 Incident

-On 26 February 2023, four days after the incursion in Nablus, an unidentified Palestinian shot and killed two Israelis in a car near the Einbus intersection along Highway 60 in Huwara south of Nablus.
-The shooter, who remains at large, shot the two Israelis with an M16 rifle while they were driving and then fled the scene on foot.
+On 26 February 2023, four days after the incursion in Nablus, an unidentified attacker shot and killed two Israelis in a car near the Einbus intersection along Highway 60 in Huwara, south of Nablus.
+The attacker shot the two Israelis with an M16 rifle while they were driving and then fled the scene on foot.

 Assailant

-No Palestinian faction has claimed responsibility for the shooting.
-On March 7, the suspected Hamas gunman who carried out the shooting, 49-year-old Abdel Fattah Hussein Kharousha, was killed along with five other Palestinians during an Israeli raid in Jenin.
+No group initially claimed responsibility for the shooting.
+On March 7, an Israeli raid in Jenin killed the attacker, 49-year-old Abdel Fattah Hussein Kharousha, 3 militants of the Al-Aqsa Martyrs Brigades, and two other Palestinian militants.
+Kharousha's three sons were also arrested.
+After his death, Hamas claimed responsibility for the attack and identified Kharousha, a fighter in the Qassam Brigades, its military wing, as the perpetrator.
+Large crowds accompanied Kharousha's coffin from the Rafidia Surgical Hospital in Nablus to his burial in the Askar Camp, east of Nablus.

+Kharousha was born in 1974.
+After joining the Qassam Brigades, he was arrested multiple times by Israel, including alongside his son Muhammad in August 2019 for planning to shoot at a bus carrying Israeli soldiers in Huwara.
+He was released at the end of 2022 after serving 40 months in prison.